archisman-panigrahi/doi2bib3/README.md

-This small set of scripts fetches BibTeX for a DOI (or resolves PMID/arXiv id to DOI) and can save or email the resulting .bib file.
+This small set of scripts fetches BibTeX for a DOI (or resolves arXiv id to DOI) and can save or email the resulting .bib file.

 Requirements
 ------------